privaci/privaci.github.io/_posts/2017-10-31-ci_workshop.md

 header: no
 subheadline: "Event"
 #proceedings: "Freedom to Tinker"
-title: "Upcoming Workshop on Applications Of Contextual Integrity"
+title: "Workshop on Applications Of Contextual Integrity"
 teaser: "The aim is to bring people together to present, discuss and share ideas based on ongoing and completed projects drawing on CI as their underlying conception of privacy."
 categories:
     - Event